District courts of India

+Judiciary Structure under Districts and Metropolitan Area

 Appointment and removal

 The judges of subordinate courts are appointed by the governor in consultation with the chief justice of the high court of the concerned state.
-A minimum of seven years of practise as a lawyer at bar is a necessary qualification for direct entry level to become a district judge upon a written examination and oral interview by a committee of high court judges, the appointment of district judges is notified by the state government.
-This is referred to as direct recruitment.
-District judges are also appointed by way of elevation of judges from courts subordinate to district courts provided they fulfill the minimum years of service but unfortunately the entry level district judge exams have caused the judges on the lower rungs of the judiciary to become lax as their chances of filling up posts for the work they had done may never fructify to promotions because of posts later being filled up by lawyers directly becoming district judges.
+A minimum of seven years of practice as a lawyer at bar is a necessary qualification for direct entry level to become a district judge upon a written examination and oral interview by a committee of high court judges, the appointment of district judges is notified by the state government.
+This is referred to as direct recruitment which is also known as Higher Judicial Service.
+District judges are also appointed by way promotion (from Civil Service - Judicial) from district courts after fulfilling minimum years of service.

 The next level of ascendancy for a district judge who served sufficient number of years is the post of high court judge.
 High court judges are usually appointed from a pool of advocates practicing at the bar of the high court and district judges who served for sufficient number of years.
-This has also caused district judges to wane in their efficiency as they have come to realize that elevation of lawyers directly to high court judges dampens their process of being awarded with promotions for the work they've put in over many years of service.

-A district judge or additional judge may be removed from his office by the governor on conformation from the high court collegium.
+A district judge or additional district judge may be removed from his office by the governor on confirmation from the high court collegium.